What does a Registered Anaesthetic Technician do?

 A career as a Registered Anaesthetic Technician

-I am an overseas qualified Anaesthetic Technician.
-Can I work in New Zealand?
+I have an overseas qualification, can I work in New Zealand?

 To work as a Registered Anaesthetic Technician in New Zealand you must first Register with the Medical Sciences Council of New Zealand (MSCNZ) Register here as well as hold a current Annual Practicing Certificate.